Clean Air Markets - Emissions Tracking Highlights

 The data presented here compare emissions, emission rates, and heat input from coal-fired power plant units in the ARP and CSAPR.
 These files compare quarterly emission data from 2016 with data for the same quarter from 2017.
 The data presented here are final data for 2016 and preliminary data for 2017 that are currently under review.

-The data presented here provide emissions, heat input, capacity, on-line year, emission controls, program applicability, addresses, and additional identifying information for coal-fired power plant units, regardless of their inclusion in the Acid Rain Program.
-These files contain data current as of 2016.
+The data presented here provide emissions, heat input, capacity, on-line year, emission controls, program applicability, addresses, and additional identifying information for coal-fired power plant units.
+The data presented here are preliminary data for 2017 that are currently under review.

 The data show the percent of coal-fired units, generating capacity, and generation with advanced emission controls.